 When you complete the application, you will have an opportunity to review what you have entered, to ensure that it is correct, and then submit it.
-You can pay the non-refundable application fee online by credit card or print out the check or money order form (on the payment screen of the online application) and mail it to the Office of the Bursar within 30 days.
+You can pay the non-refundable application fee online by credit card or print out the check or money order form (on the payment screen of the online application) and mail it to the Student Account Services Office within 30 days.
 If you do not have a credit card readily available at the time that you submit your application, you may return to your submitted application at a later time and pay by credit card.

 After submitting your application, please print a copy for your own records.
 Using your login and pin, you may return to the Review Application section and print at any time.
 You are also encouraged to bring a printed copy of this application when you meet with your academic advisor for the first time (degree seeking only are eligible for academic advisement)

 To ensure the proper processing of your application you must choose the correct admission application type.

 Please use this brief summary for Undergraduate and Graduate Admission to determine your application type:

 Freshman - You have not attempted coursework at a regionally accredited college or university (except courses taken as a non-degree student at NKU or as an early admission student).